PerpetualColor/GameCast/README.md

 So here's our git repository for the project.
 Here's a few things you might want:

 ## How to get up and running
+### Download the repository
+1. Install `git` if you don't have it already.
+You can get it from https://git-scm.com/downloads
+2. In a terminal, navigate to the directory where you want to store your code.
+3. Run the command `git clone git://github.com/PerpetualColor/GameCast.git` to download the code.

 ### backend
 1. Make sure [java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) is installed.
 2. Install [maven](https://maven.apache.org/download.cgi)